 While the Pardes Day School Educators Program opened in 2000, the Experiential Educators Program was launched in 2011.
-Approximately 10 Educators have graduated and now serve – across North America – as senior Jewish educators at Hillels, youth directors at synagogues and Federations, and adult education directors in JCCs.
+Fifty-three Educators have graduated and now serve – across North America – as senior Jewish educators at Hillels, youth directors at synagogues and Federations, and adult education directors in JCCs.

 As Jewish educators, our graduates are called upon to teach, facilitate discussion and lead experiential activities about Israel in their various professional settings.
 As such, it is invaluable to live in Jerusalem for an extended, immersive period and to experience “real life” in Israel – its day-to-day routine; contact with Israelis; and the cycle of the Jewish/Israeli calendar, including religious holidays, national highlights and cultural events.
 Additionally, Educators participate in Pardes tiyulim, trips and retreats throughout the year, as well as community service in the greater Jerusalem area.
 Finally, seminars are provided for Educators offering background and skills to teach about Israel.

 Educators study Bible, Mishna, Talmud and Jewish Thought in the vibrant Pardes Beit Midrash.
 The approach is a combination of lecture and havruta-style learning, encouraging in-depth exploration of texts in the original language.
 Students are placed in most classes according to level and are also encouraged to explore personal interests and fill in learning gaps.